hyosung11/Launch-School/Courses/journal.md

 15:50 The PEDAC problem is hard for me.
 Go back to basics?

 16:40 Not sure what to do right now?
-I'm thinking of doing the Small Problems again from the begining.
+I'm thinking of doing the Small Problems again from the beginning.
 I think this would be my fourth time.

 20:39 Just keep practicing.
 It will come.